HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md

         ```
 ## Viewing DAM extensibility configurations

-DAM extensibility configurations can be seen on the settings page:
+DAM extensibility configurations can be seen on the settings page.

-1. Click **Settings Icon** to open settings page.
+1. Click the **Settings Icon** to open the settings page.
 ![Digital media asset settings](../../../../images/dam-settings.png)

 2. Click on menu options to view their settings: